The Patient Safety Team enables the delivery of safe, quality patient care. The team creates safe systems to:

 The team are committed to supporting a restorative just and learning culture across the organisation.
 This means that when something doesn’t go as planned, staff are supported to have open discussions without fear of blame, where the focus is on “what was responsible, not who is responsible”.
 By understanding what has happened, we can learn from incidents and improve the quality of our services.

-The Patient Safety Team manages the various teams below, click on each box to find out more:
+The Patient Safety Team is comprised of the various teams included below and manages the functions detailed.
+Click on each box to find out more: